← blog

 Try it

 Kernia is open source under MIT.
-While parity work stabilizes it installs from source:
+Ahead of the first release it installs from source:

 git clone https://github.com/advantch/kernia